 Debt relief scams aren’t always easy to spot.
 However, they have several traits that usually indicate they’re a scam: - The scammer contacts you first. - They charge an upfront fee. - They won’t provide a written contract. - They ask you to stop communicating with your creditors. - They make exaggerated promises, such as instant student loan forgiveness or overnight credit repair.
 To avoid falling for a scam, research potential debt relief companies online or skip the research and work with an accredited nonprofit credit counseling agency.

 Debt Relief & Credit Repair Scams: Warning Signs To Detect Scammers

 Most debt relief scams work in one of these two ways:

 The scammer promises to help you with your debt for a significant upfront fee.
 Then, after you pay, they run off with your money.

 The scammer helps reduce some of your debt, but the fees you had to pay, along with new interest and penalties, far outweigh the debt relief you got.

 Keep an eye out for the signs listed below to help identify and avoid dishonest debt relief providers.

-Scammers Contact You First
+They Contact You First

-They Ask For Upfront Fees
+They Ask for Upfront Fees

 This is one of the quickest and easiest ways to spot a debt relief scammer.
 According to the Federal Trade Commission’s (FTC) Telemarketing Sales Rule, it’s illegal for a debt relief services telemarketer to ask for upfront payment.
 Some states, such as North Carolina, also have laws that prohibit pre-payment for debt relief services.